DanyloVanin/PostgreSQL_Replication/manual-replication/ManualConfiguration.md

 docker-compose -f ./docker-compose-manual.yml up --detach --scale postgresql-primary=1 --scale postgresql-secondary=0
 ```

-5. On the primary database to the following:
+5. For the primary database to the following:

 ```sh
 # Create the replicator user on master